tejas-mishra-care/studiRailVisionAI-2nd/TECHNICAL_SPECIFICATION.md

 *   **Live Status Monitoring:** A real-time feed displaying the status, location, and ETA of all active trains in the station's vicinity.
 *   **AI-Powered Traffic Prediction:** An AI flow that analyzes current data to forecast potential future conflicts (e.g., crossing, platform contention).
 *   **Intelligent Route Optimization:** A core AI flow that generates a safe, conflict-free, and efficient action plan for all trains, considering schedules, priorities, and physical constraints.
 The plan is sorted chronologically and includes delay impact analysis.
-*   **Manual Override:** A critical human-in-the-loop feature allowing controllers to input ad-hoc text instructions (e.g., track maintenance, emergencies) that the AI must incorporate into its planning as a strict, overriding constraint.
+*   **Manual Override & Scenario Builder:** A critical human-in-the-loop feature allowing controllers to input ad-hoc text instructions and structured rules (e.g., platform closures) that the AI must incorporate into its planning as strict, overriding constraints.
+*   **Dynamic Station Switching:** The ability to change the application's focus to any major supported railway station, updating all live data feeds and map visuals accordingly.
 *   **Deterministic Safety Shield:** A simulated validation layer that verifies AI-generated plans against hard-coded safety rules before they are presented to the user.
 *   **AI Recommendation Audit Trail:** A log that provides transparency into the system's actions, AI decisions, and controller inputs.
 *   **Analytics Dashboard:** A dedicated page visualizing Key Performance Indicators (KPIs) like overall punctuality, average delay, and historical on-time vs. delayed performance.
+*   **Automatic Data Refresh:** Live data is automatically refreshed every 15 minutes, with a visual countdown timer and a manual override button.

 ## Section 2: Complete Technology Stack